haleymelville/haleymelville.github.io/_posts/2018-01-09-who-ordered-this.md

 Something for everyone!
 I’d gift this to just about anyone; pre teens, teenagers, twenty-somethings, parents, and grandparents!
 In fact, there is an amazing poem included by a 9 year old!
 The real gift will be the conversations that are bound to happen after they’ve read it.

 I picked this book up because at the time, I was feeling like I was drowning at work and at home...we’ve all been there.
 I was tired and tired of feeling sorry for myself.
 I needed this reminder that life is not easy, but I’m not the only one working through this mess.
 We’re all on a journey, some farther ahead and some parked in a lot somewhere.
 But, we’re all failing forward.
-Collected over a thirty year time period, Ajahn Brahm shares stories that sit in your mind until your soul is ready to digest them.